amalgir/My-Learnings/Notes/java_dsa_oop.md

 * `Object` class child is `Throwables`.
 * `Throwables` has two child - `Exceptions` & `Error`
 * Exception has 2 type - `Checked` & `Unchecked`
+* `finally` is executed always.
+There can only be ONE finally block

 ```java
 int a = 5;